 For corporations, sharing is about survival

-Corporations have a different underlying motivation to share than individuals.
+Corporations have different underlying motivations to share than individuals.

 At a high level, corporations share to increase the likelihood of their survival.